How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 cancer, diabetes, cardiovascular risks, obesity, mood disorders, and age-related macular degeneration.

-In the short term, you will get an excellent sleep-wake rhythm, quality of sleep, and focus.
+In the short term, you will experience an excellent sleep-wake rhythm, improved sleep quality, and increased focus.

-In the mid-term, you will improve your moods, memory, productivity, and symptoms of mood disorders like major depressive disorder, bipolar disorder, anxiety, and schizophrenia.
+In the mid-term, you will improve your mood, memory, productivity, and symptoms of mood disorders like major depressive disorder, bipolar disorder, anxiety, and schizophrenia.

 In the long term, you will secure healthy aging and longevity by preventing aging-related diseases.

-Restoring and supporting a healthy circadian rhythm can be accelerated by additionally keeping regular eating and exercising times.
+Restoring and supporting a healthy circadian rhythm can be accelerated by maintaining regular eating and exercise times.

 Sleep Better FAQ